 We advise you of the outcome of your application.
+We may not notify unsuccessful applicants until grant agreements have been executed with successful applicants.

 We enter into a grant agreement

 We enter into a grant agreement with you if successful.
 The type of grant agreement is based on the nature or complexity of the grant and is proportional to the risks involved.